cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 ### Connecting the Frontend to Auth0
-We can now return to our Cdev application and hopefully the `static site` resource has finished deploying.
-Before deploying our code to the `static site` resource, we need to add some information to connect the site to Auth0.
-We are going to fill out the values in the `src/content/auth_config.json` file.
+Before deploying our code to the `Static Site` resource, we need to add some information to connect the site to Auth0.
+We need to fill out the values in the `src/content/auth_config.json` file.
 When you open the file, it should look like:
 ```json
 {
   "domain": "",